 When there is a phase loss or undervoltage of the external fan power, this alarm is triggered.
+System default operation: Alarm.
+System operation is configurable.

-· Check the wiring and voltage of the external fan power.
+Check the wiring and voltage of the external fan power.

 10.3.47 Fault Code 47 - Cooling Fan Failure